 And so, my siblings and I are preparing as best we can for my mom’s future needs now-and I encourage you to do the same.

-My message to all midlife women who have elderly parents is this: try to be prepared as best you can as to how you and your siblings will help your parents when and if they need it.
+My message to all midlife women who have elderly parents is this: try to be prepared as best you can as to how you and your siblings will help care for your elderly parents when and if they need it.
 Do your parents have the finances in place to pay for in home care or assisted living?
 If not, then what is your plan to help them?
 Is it an option to move them in with you?
 Do you sell their house to free up some money to pay for their care?
 Is Medicaid facilities your only option?
 These are questions you and your siblings should discuss -be proactive so that you don’t end up having to be reactive if and when the time comes.

-Here’s an article that speaks to how two women have had to deal with this exact situation in their lives-it’s somewhat daunting how their lives have changed.
+I know that others have it far worse than we do-Here’s an article that speaks to how two women have had to deal with this exact situation in their lives-it’s somewhat daunting how their lives have changed.